onhalfway/weijiacheng/docs/contents/wjch/en/headway/pre-intermediate/hw4e-pre-intermediate-sb.md

 Faye goes by bus we don't have any children yet

-tape script 7.2 seven point two questions and answers one how long has he lived in the flat
+tapescript 7.2 seven point two questions and answers one how long has he lived in the flat
 John has lived in the flat for three